 The drive to Ulley is quite scenic and you will cross some famous sites enroute such as Gurudwara Pathar Sahib (one of the highest places with a Sikh temple), you will see the confluence of two rivers – Indus and Zanskar along with the famous Alchi monastery.
 Based on the information your team receive on the sighting of the snow leopards around Ulley, they will make a call on whether you explore these beautiful sites and destinations now or on your way back.

-The total journey from Leh to Ulley should take about 2.5 – 4hr depending on the number of stops you make (the landscape is stunning and you will feel like stopping for a picture as you cross each bend in the road).
-You should arrive at the snow leopard lodge around lunch time.
-Even though it is called the Snow Leopard Lodge, it is still a homestay which has been slightly modified for western travellers.
+The total journey from Leh to Ulley should take about 2.5 – 4hr depending on the number of stops you make (the landscape is stunning, and you will feel like stopping for a picture as you cross each bend in the road).
+(B,L,D)

 Distances covered and the level of activity will depend on wildlife sightings and how strenuous you wish to make the journey.
 You are likely to see signs of the snow leopard, as winter is the time that they descend to lower elevations.
 If you are lucky, you may see one perched high on the rocks or balanced effortlessly on a sheer vertical ridge.